oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 **Topic Alias:**

-An integer value that is used instead of the Topic Name to reduce packet size.
+A Topic Alias is an integer value that is used to identify the Topic instead of using the Topic Name, to reduce packet size.

 **Topic Filter:**